Categories

 The Bosch Delineation, Part 4: Third-Party Warnings and the COSO Principle 15 Failure

 The Bosch enforcement action is, at one level, an export controls case.
 But for compliance professionals, it is also a communications failure.
-More specifically, it is a case study in what can happen when a company receives significant external compliance information but does not treat that information as control-relevant intelligence.
+More specifically, it is a case study of what can happen when a company receives significant external compliance information but does not treat it as control-relevant intelligence.

 That is why COSO 2013 Objective IV, Information and Communication, is such a useful lens for the penultimate post in this Bosch series.
-COSO Objective IV states that management must obtain or generate and use relevant, quality information from both internal and external sources to support the functioning of internal control.
+COSO Objective IV states that management must obtain, generate, and use relevant, high-quality information from both internal and external sources to support the functioning of internal control.
 It also describes communication as a continual, iterative process of providing, sharing, and obtaining necessary information.
 External communication is expressly twofold: it enables inbound communication of relevant external information and allows the organization to provide information externally in response to requirements and expectations.

 That framework maps directly onto Bosch.
 The issue was not that Bosch lacked all information.
 The issue was that Bosch lacked an effective system to recognize, escalate, reconcile, and act on information it already had.
 The thesis is simple: Bosch failed to treat third-party communications as control information under COSO Principle 15.
 The Bosch order illustrates what a Principle 15 failure can look like in practice.